windmill-labs/windmilldocs/docs/reference/index.md

 The states can be seen in the [Resources](#resource) section with a [Resource type](#resource-type) of `state`.

-## WindmillHub
+## Windmill Hub

-The WindmillHub at <https://hub.windmill.dev> is a community hub to ask and share generic task-specific scripts, trigger-scripts, flows that be reused in everyone's flow in order to not have to reinvent the wheel.
+The Windmill Hub at <https://hub.windmill.dev> is a community hub to ask and share generic task-specific scripts, trigger-scripts, flows that be reused in everyone's flow in order to not have to reinvent the wheel.